 20s: Cardio in Every Workout / 30s: Prioritizing Strength Training

 In my 20s, my approach to fitness evolved quite a bit.
 Back in college, I was a big fan of spinning and the elliptical and still remember spending 50 on the elliptical as I watched The Real World at the UCF gym.
 (Oooh college.)
 I began slowly incorporating more strength training into my routine in my mid-20s but credit BodyPump with making me truly fall in love with strength training after college.
 Strength training quickly became my favorite thing and even though I began regularly lifting weights, I would still almost always incorporate some kind of cardio into my workouts.
 Whether it be a quick one-mile run to warm up or including cardio bursts in between circuits, I craved that sweaty cardio feeling in every workout.

-Now, in my 30s, strength training is still my favorite but I am in a place where I feel like strength training is 100 percent my priority.
+Now, looking back on fitness in my 20s vs fitness in my 30s, strength training is still my favorite but I am in a place where I feel like strength training is 100 percent my priority.
 That often means I leave the gym sweaty but without that cardio high… and I’m more than okay with that feeling.
 I feel like I get enough “secondary” cardio in my day-to-day life as a mom.
 I move around with my boys all day long and I believe this counts BIG TIME so when I have time to work out, I choose to prioritize strength training because I know it’s incredibly beneficial for my body as I grow older.
 (Plus, I like it more!)

 20s: Less Structure / 30s: More Structure